uyuni-project/tetra/SPECIAL_CASES.md

 Assuming your project uses the [Gradle Wrapper](http://gradle.org/docs/current/userguide/gradle_wrapper.html);

- * during your dry-run build, add the `--gradle-user-home /tmp/gradle --project-cache-dir /tmp/gradle-project` commandline options to `gradlew` in order to download files in the `/tmp` directory instead of your home.
+ * during your dry-run build, add the `--gradle-user-home /tmp/gradle --project-cache-dir /tmp/gradle-project` commandline options to `gradlew` in order to download gradle files in the `/tmp` directory instead of your home.
 Typically:
    ```
    ./gradlew --gradle-user-home /tmp/gradle --project-cache-dir /tmp/gradle-project clean build -x test
    ```
    Note that gradle 1.6 has a bug and it will not honor the `--gradle-user-home` flag.
+Even if you use a fixed gradle, an old gradlew could not honor it.
 Use instead:
    ```
    export GRADLE_USER_HOME=/tmp/gradle
-   ./gradlew --project-cache-dir /tmp/gradle-project --offline clean build -x test
+   ./gradlew --project-cache-dir /tmp/gradle-project clean build -x test
    ```

  * after the build has finished but prior ending the dry-run, copy all files to your kit with: